EvilBytecode/GoDefender/README.md

 - **VMWare Detection**: Detects the presence of VMware virtualization software.
 - **KVM Check**: Checks for Kernel-based Virtual Machine (KVM) hypervisor.
 - **Username Check**: Verifies if the current user is a default virtualization user.
+- **Recent User Activity**: Checks users activity if its less then 20 files, exit.
+- **USB Mount**: Check if usb was ever plugged in computer before.

 ### Anti-Debug